roselandgoose/330-Constructive-Discussions/README.md

 ## Tasks and Features
 * Passive user view article and discussion
-    * Need also video to meet external content integration
+    * Need also video to meet external content integration.

 ## TODO:
 * P5: